 So, why do dogs lick their paws?
 What compels a dog to lick his paws constantly?
-And most importantly, how can you how to stop dog licking paws?
+And most importantly, how can you how to stop a dog licking his paws?

 Dogs lick their paws and chew their paws because of a bad reaction to their dog food.
 Dogs are carnivores.
 Many are fed diets that consist of little meat and an abundance of grains, carbs, fillers…plus chemical preservatives and dyes, rancid fats and just plain garbage.
 Even the best commercial pet foods are heat processed to death.
 These foods can cause paw licking in dogs.

 All of our systems, (yours and your dog’s included) contain yeast in our gut tract.
 This yeast is kept in check by a healthy immune system and by the healthy flora of the gut tract.
 This yeast feeds on sugars (carbs/grains are converted to sugar by your body).

 A dog’s diet should consist mainly of meat and meaty bones.
 This should be the main “ingredient” for optimum health.
 But, just read that dog food ingredient list.
 Even the “high quality” foods have an ingredient list that looks similar to this: Chicken meal, potato starch, turkey, peas, potatoes, tomato pomace, flax seed, whole carrots, alfalfa meal, etc.